In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 If there are too many plugins or applications installed on your WordPress site or too many processes running at the same time, you may be exhausting the PHP memory limit allocated to your website.
 In this case, the error may be resolved by increasing your PHP memory.

-To learn how to increase your PHP memory limit and troubleshoot errors related to exceeding PHP memory limits, go here:
+To learn how to increase your PHP memory limit and troubleshoot problems related to exceeding PHP memory limits, refer to the tutorial below:

 Use The Default WordPress Theme